moss-l/bhs-js-testing/NOTES.md

 xs ⟹ [10, 2, 3]
 ```

-While this is useful it is also somewhat dangerous because it's
+While this is useful, it is also somewhat dangerous because it's
 possible that somewhere else in your code you have a variable that
 refers to the same array value.
 The change made to the array will be
 visible to other code that refers to the same array.
 In particular, if